TDA-Jyamiti/fzz/README.md

 ### 2022.8.16

-- Wrap the computation into class `FZZ::FastZigzag` for easy invoking from c++ codes
+- Wrap the computation into class `FZZ::FastZigzag` for easy invoking from C++ codes
 - Filtration does not need to end with empty complex

 ## Group Information